lucshi/test/README.md

 The micro service model is also referred as request and response model.
 One WASM app acts as server app which provides a specific service.
 Other WASM apps or host/cloud apps request from that service and get response.
 <img src="./pics/request.PNG" width="60%" height="60%">

 Below is the sample code for server WASM app which provide a room temperature measurement service.
-In this demo case, it always returns 26.5 centigrades.
+In this demo case, it always returns 26.5 centigrade.

 ``` C
 void on_init()